DenisSalem/VenC/doc/howtoEN.md

 Then you can recompile your blog by passing the name of the desired theme, printed in green with the previous command.

 You may want to do your own HTML/CSS theme.
 A good way to achieve that is to use __*dummy*__ as a base.
-Just copy this theme into your local theme folder known as _theme_
+Just copy this theme into your local theme folder known as _theme_.
+The source of dummy should be located in _~/.local/share/VenC/themes/_.

+To recompile the blog with this theme of your own just run

+	venc --export-blog

+By default, VenC use the local theme located in the root folder of your blog when you do not specify any theme name.

+You may want to learn more about themes so be sure to have a look to [this](EN.md#themes).

+So now, the content of yout blog is available in _blog_ directory.
+To have a look, just open in your browser the _index.html_ located in.

+There it is!
+You did it like a rock star!

+## Put online

+So now everything look's good, you wan't to share your work with the world wide web!

+There is many ways to achieve that.
+You can manually copy all the content of the blog folder to the remote server of your choice.
+But it might be a little bit anoying since VenC can do it for you.

+The first step is to edit *blog_configuration.yaml* so you can define the ftp destination server with the field *ftp_host*, then define the path where the content of your blog will be located in the server with the subfield _ftp_, in _path_.

+__Careful: Special attention on the ftp directory that you define.
+VenC will erase it's content, so be sure about what you're doing!__

+After filling the previous you can run

+	venc --remote-copy

+It will ask for the user and the password of the target ftp server.
+Once you give the right answer, VenC performs the transfer.
+Take a coffee and wait a little bit!

+You can also recompile and copy the blog online in one commande with

+	venc --export-via-ftp [theme]

+It will prompt you as well as the previous command.

+__Tips: You can pass a theme name to the command above so it will compile the blog with.
+If none theme are specified it will compile with the local theme.__

+Once it's done, congratulation, your blog should be online, spread the news!